Task

 result : Task ok err -> Task (Result ok err) *

-Transform a task that can either succeed with ok
+Transform a task that can either succeed with ok, or fail with err, into

 # Path.roc checkFile : Str -> Task [Good, Bad] [IOError] # main.roc when checkFile "/usr/local/bin/roc" |> Task.result! is Ok Good -> "..."
 Ok Bad -> "..."
 Err IOError -> "..."